 Therefore, Continuing Care is a way of funding health care packages for babies, children and young people (from birth to 18 years old) with complex healthcare needs whose needs cannot be met by existing mainstream or specialist health services.
 These complex needs may be as a result of disability, accident or illness.

-Children and Young People are assessed using the National Framework for Children and Young People’s Continuing Care (DOH 2016).
+Children and Young People are assessed using the National Framework for Children and Young People’s Continuing Care .
 This framework is designed to support Clinical Commissioning Groups (CCGs) in determining if a child’s needs are such that they can only be met through a package of continuing care.

-In particular, where a child or young person has a special educational need or disability (SEND), which will often be the case, then CCGs and local authorities should endeavour to coordinate the assessment and agreement of the package of continuing care, as part of the process to develop the child’s Education, Health and Care plan.
+In particular, where a child or young person has a special educational need or disability (SEND), then CCGs and local authorities should endeavour to coordinate the assessment and agreement of the package of continuing care, as part of the process to develop the child’s Education, Health and Care plan.

 How does the service change between Children’s Services and Adult Services?

 Our services cover up to 18 years old.
 Adults will need to have their needs assessed using the National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care to see if they are eligible.
 A summary of the Transition process is below: